praekeltfoundation/certbot/README.md

 ```

 ### App configuration
 `marathon-acme` uses a single `marathon-lb`-like label to assign domains to app ports: `MARATHON_ACME_{n}_DOMAIN`, where `{n}` is the port index.
-The value of the label is a set of comma-separated domain names.
+The value of the label is a set of comma-separated domain names, although **by default only the first domain name will be considered**.

-**Note:** Currently, `marathon-acme` can only issue certificates with a single domain.
-This means multiple certificates will be issued for apps with multiple configured domains.
+Currently, `marathon-acme` can only issue certificates with a single domain.
+This means multiple certificates need to be issued for apps with multiple configured domains.

+A limitation was added that limits apps to a single domain.
+This limit can be removed by passing the `--allow-multiple-certs` command-line option, although this is not recommended as it makes it possible for a large number of certificates to be issued for a single app, potentially exhausting the Let's Encrypt rate limit.

 The app or its port must must be in the same `HAPROXY_GROUP` as `marathon-acme` was configured with at start-up.